theAlgorithmist/TSProgrammingTestProblems/README.md

 Solution:  Well, this is a pretty involved analysis, so I thought it would be be better handled as a blog post.
 [Read all about it here] :)

+### Folder: evenoddsort

+Source: Email

+Problem:  Write a function that sorts an array of numbers so that all even-numbered array elements are larger than (or equal to) all odd-numbered elements.

+Solution:  My first question is if the numbered elements are zero- or one-based.
+Since it's not stated and it's my repo, I'll choose the former.
+The second question is whether or not the input array should remain unaltered.
+I chose that approach since it's how I believe this function would be used in an application.

+If you are really hardcore and a master of all things Knuth Vol 3, then you could probably code the even/odd arrangement into your favorite sorting algorithm.
+My specialty is numerical algorithms, so I don't really spend much time thinking about or being concerned with the internals of any particular sorting algorithm.

+My initial thought was a two-step process.
+First, sort the array in descending order.
+Then, sweep through the sorted result and load the highest _m = ceil(n/2)_ elements into the _m_ even cells (where _n_ is the length of the input array).
+This leaves _k = n - m_ odd slots to fill with the remaining sort results.

+I suspect many programmers would write one loop for the final pass and test each array index to see if it is even or odd.
+The test, however, is not necessary.
+Once the highest even or odd index is computed, simply decrement the loop induction variable by two and use two smaller loops with no logic.
+The number of array fetches and stores is the same, but there is no if-then-else logic inside either loop.

 ### Contributions

 Contributions are welcome.
 Email me if you wish to submit a problem and I will add it to the collection as soon as time allows.
 If you would like to submit a problem whose solution you implemented in Typescript, then submit a pull request or send me the source via email (along with a brief text blurb describing the problem and solution).
 You will receive attribution and a link to your web site/blog/etc. if provided.